 We’re excited to get off to a quick start again this year in Seaside with our traditional Blitz Tournament.
-For those of you who need a refresher on the rules, here they are.
-Note that contrary to popular belief, the USCF scholastic blitz rules that we are using here are touch move, so you have to move the piece you touch, the move is determined when you release that piece on a square or touch an opponent’s piece; and the move is complete when the clock is pressed.
+Note that contrary to popular belief, the USCF blitz rules (p.
+136) that we are using here are touch move, so you have to move the piece you touch, the move is determined when you release that piece on a square or touch an opponent’s piece; and the move is complete when the clock is pressed.

-Here’s how to get yourself onto the pairing sheets for blitz and win one of those coveted Star trophies:
+Here’s how to get yourself onto the pairing sheets for blitz and win one of those coveted awards:

-1) Purchase tickets.
-If you purchased a blitz ticket when you registered, you should be listed here.
+1) Register online by clicking here.
+If you registered for blitz, you will be listed here.
 If you’re not listed, check your email confirmation and then contact us.
-Otherwise, you can buy a virtual Blitz ticket at the registration desk when you arrive in Seaside for $15.
-Please do this no later than 4pm Friday — ideally sooner.
+We are not accepting cash payments this year.
+Please register no later than 4pm Friday — ideally sooner.

 2) Check in.
-You must check-in at the Blitz-Bughouse check-in table by 4pm.
+You must check-in at the Blitz-Bughouse check-in table in the Seaside Convention Center Lobby by 4pm.
 We just need to know that you are there (or going to be there) in person.
-Note that you DO NOT need to check into the main event (i.e., get your main event nametag) before checking in for blitz or bughouse.
-That said, we do strongly recommend that you get your official State name tag once you arrive on Friday — either before or after checking into blitz / bughouse — in order to avoid the rush on Saturday morning, but the order of doing so doesn’t matter.
-How to check in for blitz?
-You have two choices:
+Note that you DO NOT need to check into the main event before checking in for blitz or bughouse.

-NOTE that if you’re playing Bughouse, you must also check-in for Bughouse — which you must do on-site at the Blitz-Bughouse table Friday — before you begin playing in the blitz tournament because Bughouse check-in will close before you are done with your Blitz games.
+NOTE that if you’re playing Bughouse, you must also check-in for Bughouse on-site at the Blitz-Bughouse table Friday — before you begin playing in the blitz tournament because Bughouse check-in will close before you are done with your Blitz games.

 3) Once checked-in, come back for your Blitz games by 4:45, with play to start around 5 pm.